- Location: Senegal - Dakar

 - GPA Requirements: 2.75 GPA

-- Other Requirements: 2 years of college level French is strongly recommended.
+- Other Requirements: 2 years of college level French or equivalent is required

 - Application Deadline: February 20 for fall programs and September 20 for spring programs.